Do the Aesthetics of Your Workplace Affect Productivity?

 With high levels of employee satisfaction and wellbeing comes high levels of productivity.
 Staff will be more motivated to work when they are in a positive environment.
-There have been numerous studies that show how interiors can boost productivity, using features such as natural light and plants, and even artwork and specific colours.
+There have been numerous studies that show how interiors can boost productivity, from natural light to plants, and even artwork and colours.
 A study by the University of Exeter showed that employees who worked in an environment that was decorated with plants and artwork were 17% more productive than those who worked in spaces that were functional but bare.

 A functional and comfortable workspace will also mean staff can work more efficiently, with fewer distractions.
-Ergonomic design can help to improve and maintain employee health, so they are able to work comfortably and avoid aches and pains that can come from long periods of office work.
-This might involve an ergonomic office stool, standing desk converter, and other ergonomic office accessories to create a bespoke ergonomic workstation for each employee.
+Ergonomic design can help to improve and maintain employee health, so they are able to work comfortably and avoid aches and pains that can come from office work.
+This might involve ergonomic office chairs, sit-stand desks, and other ergonomic office products to create a bespoke ergonomic workstation for each employee.

 Reflection of Your Company